Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model: Uniform P-to-SPDP Collapse Compiler (Universal Bridge)

 Equivalently, under the same fixed parameters $\kappa=\Theta(\log n)$ and $\ell=\Theta(\log n)$,

 \end{theorem}

 \begin{proof} We give the uniform compilation argument as a chain of standard normalizations, each computable in time $\poly(n)$ and each preserving uniformity.

 \paragraph{Step 1: Uniform circuit normal form.} Given a polynomial-time TM $M$, fix $n$.
-By standard uniform simulation, the time-$n^{O(1)}$ computation of $M$ on length-$n$ inputs is realized by a uniform polynomial-size, bounded fan-in Boolean circuit family $\{C_{M,n}\}$ (or an equivalent uniform verifier tableau).
+By Lemma~\ref{lem:tm-to-uniform-circuit}, the time-$n^{O(1)}$ computation of $M$ on length-$n$ inputs is realized by a uniform polynomial-size, bounded fan-in Boolean circuit family $\{C_{M,n}\}$.

-\paragraph{Step 2: Local tableaus / bounded-width encoding.} Apply the compiler normal form of Section~\ref{sec:compiler} to rewrite $C_{M,n}$ into a local constraint system whose constraints each touch $O(1)$ variables (radius-$1$ or radius-$O(1)$ neighborhoods).
+\paragraph{Step 2: Local tableaus / bounded-width encoding.} Apply the compiler template library to $C_{M,n}$ by Lemma~\ref{lem:circuit-to-radius1-templates}, producing a local constraint system whose constraints each touch $O(1)$ variables (radius-$1$ neighborhoods).
 This yields a constraint hypergraph of bounded locality and polynomial size $N=\poly(n)$.

 \paragraph{Step 3: Canonical windows and profile compression.} Apply the canonical-window map (Section~\ref{sec:canonical-windows}) and then interface-anonymous profile compression (Section~\ref{sec:profile-compression}) to obtain a windowed representation in which realizable local behaviors are counted \emph{by profile} rather than by ordered sequences.
 By Lemma~\ref{lem:profile-compression-removes-k}, the number of realizable profiles per window is $n^{O(1)}$, independent of $\kappa$.